Route Grade Votings

 Total votes cast 79

-14m.
-Climb the grim fist-width crack to its end then traverse left to reach the pleasant right-trending groove.
+Climb the grim fat-fist crack to its end then traverse left reach to the pleasant right-trending groove.

 Login to your ROCKFAX account to add your comments - Search for comments.